stfp/luigi/doc/api_overview.rst

     >>> hash(c) == hash(d)
     True

-Python is not a typed language and you don't have to specify the types of any of your parameters.
-You can simply use *luigi.Parameter* if you don't care.
+You don't have to specify the types of any of your parameters: you can simply use *luigi.Parameter* if you don't care.
 In fact, the reason DateParameter et al exist is just in order to support command line interaction and make sure to convert the input to the corresponding type (i.e. datetime.date instead of a string).

 Setting parameter value for other classes
 -----------------------------------------